 Online PR is very similar to traditional PR in the sense that it’s about influencing people rather than buying placement for brand content.
 The influence could result in a story in a magazine, newspaper or blog.
 It could also result in other online pick-up, including social media.

-Typically when people talk about traditional PR, they are speaking about traditional media: newspapers, TV, radio and magazines.
-With online PR, traditional media brands may still be a target, but often online PR targets online properties, along with an array of other platforms and networks from search to social.
+Typically, when people talk about traditional PR, they are referring to traditional media: newspapers, TV, radio and magazines.
+With online PR, traditional media brands may still be a target, but often online PR targets online properties, along with an array of other platforms and networks, from search to social.
 The methodology of online PR has adapted to the platform–forming a need to garner real-time analytics, news, influence, social, search and other signals, alongside wait-n-pray tactics.